myaut/dtrace-stap-book/book/app/web.md

 You will need to restart Apache HTTP server after you start web.stp script.
 !!!

 Due to high amounts of script outputs, you will need to increase buffers in DTrace.
-The rest of script will look similiar to `web.stp`:
+The rest of script will look similar to `web.stp`:

 ````` scripts/dtrace/web.d